Masterpush07/Anomaly-Detection-for-IoT-Sensors/README.md

 ├── models.py              # Defines our I-Forest and Autoencoder models
 ├── .gitignore             # Tells Git to ignore data and cache files ├── README.md              # This file
-├── report.md              # The 2–3 page summary report
+├── report.docx             # The page summary report
 ├── requirements.txt       # Python dependencies
 └── outputs/               # Auto-generated folder for all outputs ├── plots/             # Saved plots and visualizations